Back to top

 Outsourcing project management: the risk of reproducing unsuitable models

-• Mobility and urban planning in Saudi Arabia are largely outsourced to international urban planning agencies and consulting firms, commissioned by government bodies like the RCRC in Riyad and RCU in AlUla.
-This reliance means that globalized models from North America and Europe are imported.
-Currently, the European model—particularly the concept of the 15-minute city—is being widely applied by planners, marking a shift away from the North American car-centric model that has historically been dominant in cities like Riyadh.
-However, is transitioning from one Northern model to another the best approach in Saudi Arabia?
+- Mobility and urban planning in Saudi Arabia are largely outsourced to international urban planning agencies and consulting firms, commissioned by government bodies like the RCRC in Riyad and RCU in AlUla.
+This reliance leads to the significant importation of globalized models from North America and Europe.
+Currently, the European model—particularly the concept of the 15-minute city—is widely applied by planners, marking a shift away from the North American car-centric model historically dominant in cities like Riyadh.
+However, transitioning from one Northern model to another raises questions about their suitability in Saudi Arabia.
 The kingdom’s unique environmental and cultural constraints demand a tailored, sui generis approach, which has been observed only sporadically—primarily among academics and, to some extent, in projects led by SAR.
-For instance, railway development has been shaped by the challenges posed by the desert climate.
+For instance, railway development has been highly shaped by the challenges posed by the desert climate. - Research on mobility and urban planning is often conducted within engineering-focused universities, both public and private, where social sciences play a limited role.
+This leaves little space for qualitative research or surveys that could capture the aspirations and needs of residents.
+This gap in understanding has been fully identified by academics themselves.

 Significant development of alternatives to cars, but not to planes